-4. Signature K9 Leather Tracking Harness – Best Tracking Harness For German Shepherd
+Signature K9 Leather Tracking Harness – Tracking Harness

-This is the most expensive harness on the list – and for good reason, because it is made with very sturdy leather and brass buckles.
+This harness is quality made with very sturdy leather and brass buckles.

 The breastplate is fleece lined, making it very comfortable for all day use, and there is a low profile handle on the back of the harness to minimise catching on snags.

 A very strong harness that is purpose built for tracking, and for larger dogs.

 The leather can be a little stiff when you first get it, but it softens up after multiple uses.

 OneTigris Tactical Dog Training Molle Vest Harness – Tactical Vest and Tactical Harness

 A tactical vest with MOLLE on both sides for accessorising with attaching pouches, bottles, snacks and other items.

 The back contains a large patch of velcro, and the vest as a whole still allows for breathability and ventilation.